WARP-LAB/WARP-GUIDES-WEBPACK/06-lint/readme.md

 It will use the same `.eslintrc.js`

-### Sublime Text 3 - ESLint

-We abandoned Sublime. webpack-1.x guide has Sublime setup covered.

-## Set ESLint autofix in text editors

-**Don't trust autofix, use with care, per one file only!
-This is like autorouting in EDA.. sad panda.**

 ---
 # stylelint
 ---

-Add linting also to your SCSS.
+Add linting also to your (S)CSS.

 ## Webpack stylelint

 Stylelint is tricky, so stylelint errors are not allowed to abort building process.
-More often than not it is even disabled in webpack config.
-But use it in editor as guidance.
+More often than not it is even disabled in webpack config and used only in editor as guidance.

 Install [Stylelint](https://stylelint.io)